-Implementing legislation at agencies
+Implementing Legislation at Agencies

-Once a law is enacted, it falls to the federal agencies affected by the legislation to interpret the law and determine how to implement it.
+Once a law is enacted, responsibility falls to the federal agencies affected by or tasked with implementing the legislation to interpret the law.
 This is generally accomplished through regulations, which ensure uniform implementation across the federal government by explaining how the law should be applied.
-All federal agencies follow the same general set of procedures for writing regulations (also referred to as rules).
-Notices of draft and final regulations are published in the Federal Register for public consumption.3
+All federal agencies follow the same general set of procedures for writing regulations (also referred to as "rules").
+Notices of draft and final regulations are published in the Federal Register for public consumption.